tldr-pages/tldr/pages/linux/maim.md

 - Capture a screenshot of the selected region

-`maim -s path/to/screenshot.png`
+`maim --select path/to/screenshot.png`

 - Capture a screenshot of the selected region and save it in the clipboard(requires xclip)

-`maim -s | xclip -selection clipboard -t image/png`
+`maim --select | xclip -selection clipboard -target image/png`

-- Capture a screenshot of the current active window
+- Capture a screenshot of the current active window(requires xdotool)

-`maim -i $(xdotool getactivewindow) path/to/screenshot.png`
+`maim --window $(xdotool getactivewindow) path/to/screenshot.png`